RainingComputers/Flowmium/framework/docs/index.rst

 flowmium
 ========

 This is the documentation for Python client and flow definition framework for the Flowmium Kubernetes Workflow orchestrator.
+See `repository documentation <https://github.com/RainingComputers/Flowmium>`_ for deployment details.

 Installation
 ------------